Troyanovsky/ai-task-assistant/Docs/Issue_Tracker.md

 **app/electron-main/aiService.js:**

-4.  **Configuration**: Move AI configuration to a separate module or configuration file to improve maintainability.
 5.  **Error Handling**: Implement more robust error handling, especially around API calls and function executions.
-Consider using a centralized error logging service.
 6.  **Context Management**: The way project info and date/time are added to the message could be improved.
 Consider a more structured approach using JSON or a dedicated context object.
 7.  **Function Call Handling**: The nested function call handling logic is quite complex and repetitive.
 Refactor this into a more modular and reusable function.
 8.  **Date Parsing**: The date parsing logic in `executeFunctionCall` is complex.
 Consider using a dedicated date parsing library like `date-fns` or `Moment.js` to simplify and standardize date handling.